Skip to Content

 How Does Yeast Reproduce

 Yeast cells reproduce by budding, a process in which the cell divides into two daughter cells.
 The daughter cells then divide again, and so on.
-This is a form of sexual reproduction and is known as conjugation.
+This is a form of asexual reproduction and is known as conjugation.
 This is mitosis, but it’s an unequal division.
 The new yeast cell is much smaller than the parent cell.

-Yeast multiply by dividing into two, a process that biologists call binary fission.
-In nature, yeast cells grow a bulb and pair together in three-dimensional space, changing shape in the process.
-They replicate via a process called budding, where the mother cell grows out a projection known as the bud, which gets bigger and bigger until it is as large as the mom.
+They replicate via budding, where the mother cell grows out a projection known as the bud, which gets bigger and bigger until it is as large as the mom.

 By the way, if you’re interested in Does Pasta Expire, check out my article on that.

-Although budding yeast cells prefer to grow through fermentation, when nutrients are limited, they are able to grow via cell respiration, too.
+Although budding yeast cells prefer to grow through fermentation, when nutrients are limited, they can grow via cell respiration, too.
 At a physiological level, budding yeast cells mate spontaneously in rich media, in the presence of cells of the opposite mating type, to form stable diploids that sporulate on starvation (Figure 1b).
-Budding yeast cells are exquisitely capable of projecting shmoo toward pheromone gradient sources, which allows them to grow toward potential mating partners.

 BenefitsSide effects